dawiong/report-a-cab/README.md

-# report-a-cab
+# report-a-cab [WIP]
 Report a cab app made using Ionic.
+Just started fresh yet so functionalities are still incomplete.

+## Road Map
+1. Meteor Integration for backend purposes
+2. ES6 Upgrade
+  1. App Restructure for Bower components and Gulp tasks
+  2. Babel Integration
+3. Improve and check Readme
+4. Pan out App Features
+...
+*More to come!*

 ## Installation